Blog

 What is badge scanning and how do recruiters use it?

 Badge scanning uses a mobile app to read a candidate's event badge, paper business card, or LinkedIn QR code and instantly create an enriched digital contact.
-Platforms like Habsy automatically verify email, job title, and LinkedIn profile so the lead is pipeline-ready before the conversation ends.
+Platforms like Habsy provide, job title, and LinkedIn profile so the lead is pipeline-ready before the conversation ends.

 Why is offline lead capture important for recruiters?